What’s your reason for waking up every morning?

 If you engage in art, make it beautiful and realize how it’s making a contribution in people’s lives.
-The world needs to get some use out of your ikigai.
+The world needs to get some value out of your ikigai.

 3. Find A Way To Get Paid For It

 When we start talking about money, you might think that the concept of achieving happiness loses on its essence.
 But you’d be wrong to think that.

 [By the way, what’s the truth behind the dictum: money can’t buy happiness?]